 An important part of the Board’s governance responsibilities involves setting policies that describe how we expect the school to be run, in order to produce the best outcomes for our students and to fulfil our legal requirements.
 The application of these policies in the day-to-day running of the school is the responsibility of the principal, in accordance with the procedures and handbooks specified in each policy.

-At Hokowhitu School assessment is conducted to gather, monitor and respond to student achievement information, with the aim of improving achievement for all students.
+The Hokowhitu School Board will ensure assessment is conducted to monitor student achievement, through gathering regular and reliable information about each student, with the aim of celebrating and improving achievement for all students.

 At Hokowhitu School the child is at the centre of all educational planning and the needs of each child will be acknowledged and catered for.
 Planning documents and curriculum statements guide delivery of the curriculum.
 Literacy, numeracy and key competencies are prioritised in classroom teaching and learning.

 Education Outside the Classroom Policy (2020)

 Hokowhitu School is committed to ensuring that all children are able to make connections between the classroom and real-world experiences through safely participating in well-designed, curriculum-based experiences outside the classroom (EOTC).

 The Hokowhitu School Board will foster a culture of safe and successful digital citizenship in our students, staff, and our wider community, through enabling responsible use of digital technology and online environments.
 Digital technology is valued and will be encouraged in a teaching and learning context, while minimising and managing the challenges that it poses to students, teachers, and the wider school community.

 Policies on School Culture